 A DOVE fellow may also elect to participate in the Summer Institute experience.
-If a DOVE fellow chooses to participate, the graduate program receiving the DOVE will cover the cost of the stipend ($4,000) for the DOVE fellow and provide an appropriate research or educational experience for the summer.
+If a DOVE fellow chooses to participate, the graduate program receiving the DOVE will cover the cost of the stipend ($4,000) and summer health insurance coverage (approx. $700) for the DOVE fellow and provide an appropriate research or educational experience for the summer.

 Can a student be nominated by more than one graduate program for the DOVE Fellowship?